 To pay respect to the wild earthly nature of the property, the home is designed to be completely off-the-grid, including the collection of drinking water and waste disposal.
 “The whole house pays homage to Mount Gulaga and the indigenous Yuin people and it defers to the history of the area,” says Peter Maddison, host of Grand Designs Australia.
 “What I loved is how it has a deference to the location.
 The house sits flat in the landscape and is made from rammed earth and charred timber.
 The whole feel is very raw and natural.”

 A 600mm-wide box gutter collects the couple’s drinking water off the main house roof via a first flush diverter into three 10,000-litre drinking water tanks at either end of the home.
-The water is then pumped into a 100,000-litre concrete in-ground water tank near the shed for cooling and settling before being pumped into the house for use.
-Waste is disposed of through a septic tank.
+The system pumps the water into a 100,000-litre concrete in-ground water tank near the shed for cooling and settling before it moves into the house for use.
+The septic tank disposes of the waste.

-Solar panels located on the shed roof feed power to lithium batteries, which were initially installed to help power the build of the home.
-Hot water is generated from two solar HW panels and storage, linked to three gas boosters that switch off once the water reaches the outlet.
+Solar panels located on the shed roof feed power to lithium batteries, which initially powered the home’s construction.
+Two solar hot water panels and storage generate hot water, and three gas boosters link to the system, switching off once the water reaches the outlet.

 “The house is so dynamic that we have many favourite areas depending on the time of year and time of day,” says Rob.
 “The sunken living room is our favourite part of the house in winter.
 With the fireplace burning and seated below ground level with the amazing view of Gulaga, we feel cosy and comforted in the house, the rammed-earth wall acting like our security blanket.
 Waking up to see the morning winter sun rise and stream through the rammed-earth wall slot window into our bedroom while watching kangaroos outside in the paddock is a joy.”